 - Gunnison sage-grouse

 - Uncompany fritillary butterfly

 - Canada lynx

 - North American wolverine

-- Rollins bladderpod

 - Gunnison milkvetch

 A list of U.S. Fish and Wildlife Service (USFWS) threatened, endangered, candidate, and proposed wildlife species that have the potential to occur or be impacted by activities in the analysis area was obtained from the USFWS Information, Planning, and Conservation (IPaC) decision support system (USFWS 2018).
-Five species were determined to have potential to be affected by the proposed grazing: the threatened Canada lynx (Lynx canadensis), North American Wolverine (Gulo gulo), Gunnison sage-grouse (Centrocercus minimus), Uncompaghre fritillary butterfly (Boloria acrocnema), and Rollins bladderpod (Physaria rollinsii) (Table 3.2-1).
+Five species were determined to have potential to be affected by the proposed grazing because they occur or have potential habitat present in the analysis area: the threatened Canada lynx (Lynx canadensis), North American Wolverine (Gulo gulo), Gunnison sage-grouse (Centrocercus minimus), and Uncompaghre fritillary butterfly (Boloria acrocnema (Table 3.2-1).
 Table 3.2-1 includes rationale for elimination of additional species.

-Gunnison Sage-grouse Uncompahgre Fritillary Butterfly Canada Lynx North American Wolverine Rollins Bladderpod Gunnison Milkvetch American Lake Not Present Not Present Habitat Present Not Present Not Present Not Present Henson Creek Not Present Habitat present, no breeding colonies Habitat Present Not Present Not Present Not Present American Flats Not Present Habitat present, no breeding colonies preeding Present Not Present Not Present West Powderhorn Not Present Not Present Habitat Present Not Present Not Present Not Present Devils Lake Not Present Not Present Habitat Present Not Present Not Present Not Present Cox Park Not Present Not Present Habitat Present Not Present Not Present Not Present Alpine Plateau Not Present Not Present Habitat Present Not Present Not Present Not Present Sapinero Mesa Present Not Present Not Present Not Present Present Present Goose Creek Present Not Present Not Present Not Present Present Present
+Gunnison Sage-grouse Uncompahgre Fritillary Butterfly Canada Lynx North American Wolverine Gunnison Milkvetch American Lake Not Present Not Present Habitat Present Not Present Not Present Henson Creek Not Present Habitat present, no breeding colonies Habitat Present Not Present Not Present American Flats Not Present Habitat present, no breeding colonies Habitat Present Not Present Not Present West Powderhorn Not Present Not Present Habitat Present Not Present Not Present Devils Lake Not Present Not Present Habitat Present Not Present Not Present Cox Park Not Present Not Present Habitat Present Not Present Not Present Alpine Plateau Not Present Not Present Habitat Present Not Present Not Present Sapinero Mesa Present Not Present Not Present Not Present Present Goose Creek Present Not Present Not Present Not Present Present